janeyoung2018/RAG-Chatbot-Production/README.md

 Fashion-focused retrieval-augmented generation stack with FastAPI, React, Weaviate, Phoenix, and Ragas.
 Everything runs through Docker for local or staged environments.

+## Data Snapshot

+The `data/` folder includes synthetic showcase datasets you can swap out for real sources:
+- `documents.jsonl` — 10 multi-section knowledge docs covering care, sizing, policies, sustainability, and category guides.
+- `products.jsonl` — 30 product records with brand, materials, care, sizes, pricing, and tags for metadata-aware responses.
+- `qa.jsonl` — 35 evaluation prompts with reference answers and support spans for regression tracking.

+Replace these files to tailor the assistant to your own catalog or knowledge base; the ETL and ingestion flows adapt automatically.
+Use environment variables (`CHUNK_SIZE`, `CHUNK_OVERLAP`, `VECTOR_COLLECTION_NAME`, `PRODUCT_DATA_PATH`) to align the backend with custom datasets.
+Set `DOCUMENTS_PATH`, `INGEST_ENDPOINT`, or `QA_DATA_PATH` when using provided scripts to point at alternate sources.

 ## System Map

 - `backend/` FastAPI service with LangChain/LangGraph pipeline, Phoenix spans, Weaviate client.